Convoy PQ 18: 17–18 September

 Kentucky was hit amidships and caught fire.
 The crew abandoned ship to be rescued, despite the sea state, by nearby escorts.
 A request was sent by wireless to Archangelsk for tugs to be sent as two escorts waited with Kentucky.
 As a party tried to board, a Ju 88 hit Kentucky with two bombs and caused more fires, attracting other bombers to the scene.
 The escorts tried to finish off the ship with gunfire and then returned to the convoy amidst the Goldene Zange.
 No Soviet aircraft were available and at 11:50 a.m.
 Empire Morn launched Flying Officer Burr in his CAM Hurricane, the last air defence of the convoy.
 Many convoy gunners fired at the Hurricane until it was out of range and Burr also had to weave through the barrage balloons flown by the merchantmen.
 Burr attacked Heinkels astern of the convoy and obtained a flamer before running out of ammunition.
 The torpedo-bombers failed to hit any ships for a loss of three bombers and one seriously damaged.

 The ships had been shaken by many near misses by the torpedo-bombers and after the event it was speculated that many of the torpedoes had dud fuzes.
 In the confusion, the master of Empire Tristram had thrown overboard the confidential books and begun an abandon ship, before realising his mistake and pressing on.
 Wild shooting by the convoy gunners wounded one man and hit several aircraft carried on the deck of Patrick Henry.
 No more torpedo attacks were made on the convoy and soon after, Soviet aircraft appeared and kept away the Ju 88 bombers of KG 30 as the weather deteriorated again.
 At 4:20 p.m. four British local escorts joined the convoy, which split into two columns as dark fell and the tide in the Dvina Estuary ebbed strongly.
 Ships crossing the Dvina bar needed navigation beacons but these were not illuminated and some pilot boats failed to appear.
-PQ 18 had to drop anchor and spend the night riding out a north-westerly gale against a Lee shore.
+Convoy PQ 18 had to drop anchor and spend the night riding out a north-westerly gale against a Lee shore.
 Some ships dragged their anchors or lost them, others started engines and managed to move away from the shore and heave to and two trawlers used their last coal to steam into wind.
 One ship had to be steered by hand after the steering gear broke down, Exford lost both anchors and several ships made for the estuary.